-Take the water supply line and connect it with the compression fitting that is provided, to the top of the solenoid valve.
+Connect the water supply line with the compression fitting that is provided to the top of the solenoid valve.
 This can be done by screwing it in.

 Use the adhesive clips that are provided to bring the water line to the back end of the freezer.
 Make a hole at the back of the unit in the paper cover with a screwdriver.